TYPE DESIGN INFORMATION PAGE last updated on Fri Nov 27 09:10:40 EST 2015

 German designer of GP.F La Muerte (2005, with Ollie Peters), GP.F Bitur 1.0 (2005, bitmap fraktur font), GP.F Mudam (2005, with Ollie Peters) and Jado (2005, FF DIN modified for Jadolabs GmbH).
 GP.F Bitur 1.0 is on the CD that comes with Fraktur Mon Amour (Hermann Schmidt Verlag, 2006).
 MyFonts link.
 Creator of Deja Rip and Deja Web (2010, with Elena Albertoni; Cyrillic included), a family of eight sans typefaces sold via Anatoletype.
 [Google] [MyFonts] [More] ⦿

 Gesine Todt is a Berlin-based graphic and typeface designer.
-She studied type design under Lucas De Groot at FH Potsdam from 2004-2006, where she created the sans typeface Gabelle.
+She studied type design under Lucas De Groot at FH Potsdam from 2004 until 2006, where she created the sans typeface Gabelle.
 At HTW Berlin University she studied graphic design and graduated in 2007.

 In 2009 she graduated with an MA in Typeface Design from the University of Reading.
 Since then she works as a freelancer and enjoys the view from her studio in Berlin Kreuzberg.
 Her graduation project at Reading involved the sans typeface You Are Here.
 This typeface was made for wayfinding, and was compared in her thesis with famous wayfinding faces such as FF Info Display, FF DIN, Folio, Frutiger, ITC Johnston, Simple, Univers, Vectora, OfficinaSans, and Interstate.